Sign in with Microsoft

 Deleting part of a split clip

-How is splitting a clip different from trimming a clip and cropping a clip?
+What's the difference between splitting a clip, trimming a clip and cropping a clip?

-Trimming a clip allows you to drag the sides of a clip inwards to shorten it or outwards to lengthen it.
+Trimming allows you to drag the sides of a media asset inwards to shorten it or outwards to lengthen it.
 However, you can also 'trim' a clip by splitting it and then deleting the remaining part as shown above.
-To learn how to trim a clip, see: How to trim a video, audio, or image clip.
+To learn how to trim a clip, see How to trim a video, audio, or image clip.

 Cropping allows you to remove unwanted edges or black bars you see in the frame of a video to "zoom in" on it.
 It is different from splitting, which involves cutting a clip in two.